fusionjs/fusionjs.github.io/documentation/docs/references/creating-a-plugin/index.md

 Koa middlewares are functions that receive a `ctx` object and a `next` function as arguments.
 The `next` function should be called once by the function, and the return value of the function should be a promise.

-In a nutshell, The Koa `ctx` object has properties for various HTTP values (`url`, `method`, `headers`, etc), and `next` is an async function that the middleware is responsible for calling.
+In a nutshell, the Koa `ctx` object has properties for various HTTP values (`url`, `method`, `headers`, etc), and `next` is an async function that the middleware is responsible for calling.

-In Fusion.js, the `next()` call represents the time when virtual dom rendering happens.
+In Fusion.js, the `next()` call represents the time when virtual DOM rendering happens.
 Typically, you'll want to run all your logic before that, and simply have a `return next()` statement at the end of the function.
 Even in cases where virtual DOM rendering is not applicable, this pattern is still the simplest way to write a middleware.

 In a few more advanced cases, however, you might want to do things _after_ virtual dom rendering.
 In that case, you can call `await next()` instead: